Teacher Liaison Application Process

 What is a Teacher Liaison?

 Teacher Liaisons are extraordinary educators who use space-related education programs and principles in the classroom to act as advocates for space-based education in their schools and districts.
 If selected for the program, they receive Space Foundation training and resources to further integrate space into their classrooms.
 The program is open to public, private and homeschool teachers and school administrators, including principals, specialists, curriculum and instruction developers and administrators, and others who deliver education programs to students.

 Started in 2002, this prestigious, internationally recognized program provides an honored few benefits and privileges that improve teaching skills, strengthens resumes and influences space and science education at an international level.
-Nearly 300 educators from throughout the world are active Teacher Liaisons.
+More than 150 educators from throughout the world are active Teacher Liaisons.

 We select a new flight of Teacher Liaisons each January.
 Once selected, Teacher Liaisons may remain active in the program as long as they continue to meet requirements for using and advocating for space-based education in their classrooms or schools.